vssd/TB2RightClick/README.md

 ## Description

-Someone asked if it was able to assign a PopupMenu to individual Toolbar2000 items.
+Someone asked if it was able to assign a popup menu to individual Toolbar2000 items.
 Since they are not really visible controls, this is not possible.

 If you capture the `WM_RBUTTONDOWN` or `WM_CONTEXTMENU` of the toolbar itself, it only fires for clicks on the toolbar directly and not on items in popup menus.